flightjs/flight/doc/utils_api.md

 <a name="utils.delegate"></a>
 ## utils.delegate(rules)

+Delegate to event handlers based on the event target.
+The `rules` argument is an object who's keys represent keys in the component's `attr` object (resolving to the selector of the event target) and values are the handler to be called.

+The handlers are lazily resolved when the event is fired.

 <a name="utils.isDomObj"></a>
 ## utils.isDomObj(obj)

-Detect if an object is a DOM object.
+Detect if an object is a DOM node.

 <a name="utils.isEnumerable"></a>
 ## utils.isEnumerable(obj, property)